latex3/latex3.github.io/latex3/index.md

      selection scheme) to better support modern fonts (OpenType and others).

-We also announced at the TUG conference 2020 the start of a multi-year project (financially supported in parts by Adobe) to make LaTeX tagging enabled to provide support for "Accessibility" and other applications that require PDF output with structural information.
+At the TUG conference 2020 we also announced the start of a multi-year project (financially supported in part by Adobe) to provide  LaTeX support for the straightforward production of ‘tagged PDF’.
+This form of PDF is required to support "Accessibility" (as in the PDF/UA standard) and other uses of PDF that require structural information.

 For more details about this project take a look at our [page on accessibility and tagging]({{site.baseurl}}/publications/indexbytopic/pdf/), in